rightbtc/api-docs/source/api/rest_auth.md

 `balance:500000000` and `denom = 100000000` is equal to `5 BTC = 500000000/100000000`

 {% blockquote %}
-if not sent field `asset` then return JSON array as following.
+if not sent field `asset` then returns JSON array as following.
-**Always list those assets which had incoming history (trades/deposits).**
+**Always list those assets which have incoming history (trades/deposits).**
 {% endblockquote %}
 ```json
 [